scothew/s3management/lab1/README.md

 5. You will see a confirmation screen similar to this
  ![Object Properties](../images/1-inventory-add3.png)

+-->

-### View An Existing Bucket Inventory
+## Viewing an Existing S3 Bucket Inventory
-Since the inventory is only generated on a daily or weekly basis, we will view an existing inventory in this lab.
+Since the S3 inventory is only generated on a daily or weekly basis, we will view an existing inventory in this lab.

 1. Go to the **inventory** sub-folder in your Lab1 folder (`stg209-student-#/lab1/inventory`).
 You will see three example files.

  ![Inventory Objects](/images/1-inventory.png)

-The CSV file is an example of what an inventory file will look like.
+2. The CSV file is an example of what an inventory file will look like.
 Feel free to download and view the file on your laptop.
 ![Inventory Objects](/images/1-inventory-excel.png)

   _Note: the CSV file would normally be gzip compressed, it is uncompressed here for your convenience_

-The manifest file is a manifest that describes what is in the inventory CSV file.
+3. The manifest file is a manifest that describes what is in the inventory CSV file.
  ![Inventory Objects](/images/1-inventory-manifest.png)

-The checksum file is the MD5 of the content of the manifest.json file
+4. The checksum file is the MD5 of the content of the manifest.json file

 ## Lab Complete
 Congratulations!
 You have completed Lab 1